xijo/betterplace_apidocs/sections/fundraising_events_featured_projects_list.md

       <td>boolean</td>
       <td>false</td>
       <td>True if the project must not receive donations.
 This might happen, for example,
-if a tax-receipt of german tax authorities rans out.
+if a tax receipt of German tax authorities ran out.

 Please check this flag whenever you display a donation button.
 Should you show a button for a project that cannot receive donations